The Great Plains usually experiences hot, dry weather during the summer and cold, snowy weather in the winter.

 More people would choose to live in the grassy plains rather than in areas where temperatures are extremely hot or cold.

-On a contour map, the closer together the contour lines, the steeper the incline.
+On a contour map, the closer the contour lines are together, the steeper the slope.

-Mountains are usually snowcapped because there is less moisture at higher altitudes.
+Mountains peaks are usually covered in snow because there is less moisture at higher altitudes.

-the study of natural and man-made features on a chart or map
+the study of Earth's physical features on a chart or map

 a rise in land above sea level